abeliapetelle/Predicting-Spotify-Hits/README.md

 # Predicting-Spotify-Hits

 ## Objective
-Predicting spotify hits using supervised machine learning algorithms (classificatin)
+Predicting spotify hits using supervised machine learning algorithms (classification).

 ## Context
 Every music producer wants to put the track that has the best chance of becoming a hit at the first posoition of the album.